marcpaterno/spack_retreat/plan-for-standard-builds.md

 # Introduction

-For more than 30 years the Fermilab scientific software stack has been packaged and distributed using UPS and related tools.
+For more than 30 years the Fermilab scientific software stacks have been packaged and distributed using UPS and related tools.
 Fermilab specific scripts and procedures were developed to build several hundred third-party software packages (i.e., software created by neither Fermilab scientific software developers nor by the experiments) into UPS-compatible forms.
 Because UPS is a Fermilab-specific tool, it has been difficult for non-Fermilab personnel to develop the expertise needed to contribute to building this software stack.
 As a result, the time taken to update versions of software, and to add new packages, is longer than it would be if the software stack were built and distributed using more widely-used tools.